 Prior reading of the book is not required but we encourage participants to share about what they learned and check-out one of the books from Muncie Public Library.
 All participants attending will be entered in a raffle to win a digital copy of one of the books discussed.

 All sessions are FREE and open to the public.
-Some events will be in-person and some will be virtual.
 Registration is required.

-Virtual 2-Part Series Session #1: Wednesday, June 21 2:00 PM – 3:30 PM Session #2: Thursday, June 22 2:00 PM – 3:30 PM According to a Korn Ferry survey, nearly two-thirds of professionals
+The Secret Sauce for Motivating Teams Virtual 2-Part Series Session #1: Wednesday, February 26th 2:00 PM – 3:30 PM Session #2: Thursday, February 27th 2:00 PM – 3:30 PM Let’s journey into the land

 Session #1: